BECOME A RESIDENT ADVISER OR COMMUNITY ADVISER!

 - Free of any social probation imposed through the University's judicial process at the time of application, and remain free of any probationary status throughout his or her employment

 Applicants are encouraged to attend an Information Meeting which is intended to provide applicants with an opportunity to meet with staff, learn more about the positions, and have their questions answered.
-While these meetings are optional, we recommend that you attend one to make sure you get all your questions answered.
-The meetings will be held:
+While this meeting is optional, we recommend that you attend one to make sure you get all your questions answered.
+The meeting will be held:

 The first step in the selection process is attending the Group Workshop.
 Attendance at this workshop is mandatory in order to be considered as a candidate for a position.
 The workshop will provide you with a unique opportunity to meet and interact with staff and other applicants and demonstrate some of the skills necessary for the position.
 The Group Workshop will be held on Friday, March 16 from 3:00 until 9:00 in the University Center.
 Candidates who will be in class past 3:00 can email firstname.lastname@example.org to make arrangements to arrive late.

 APPLICATIONS AND HOW TO APPLY

-Download your application here.
-Once you've downloaded an application, print it, fill it out, and submit the application to the Housing and Residence Life Office, 3502 Hedgcock, by 5:00 p.m. on Friday, October 27, 2017.
-Applications will also be available at the Housing and Residence Life Office (3502 Hedgcock), at each residence hall desk, at the Woodland Park lobby reception desk, from the Dean of Students Office, from the Center for Student Enrichment, or from the MERC Office.
+You can download your application here starting on February 19.
+Once you've downloaded an application, print it, fill it out, and submit the application to the Housing and Residence Life Office, 3502 Hedgcock, by 5:00 p.m. on Friday, March 2, 2018.
+Applications will also be available at the Housing and Residence Life Office (3502 Hedgcock), at each residence hall desk and at the Woodland Park lobby reception desk.

 Please contact any Residence Life staff person if you have any questions You may also email your question to email@example.com.